sbkapelner/patent_guidebook/index.md

 1. Read the PCT preliminary report on patent ability if applicable.
 Use the references from this.
 If you don’t have this, I guess you have to use the references cited during prosecution history.
 2. Make a claim chart.
 In the right column of the claim chart try to invalidate the claim.
 3. Make a summary table of references relied upon and each claims status (102 or 103 or None)
+- MTC Example: A POSITA would have been motivated to combine the probe of Josephs with the Jameson, Gordon combination because it allows neuromonitoring to be performed as taught by Jameson.
+A POSITA would have been motivated to add a probe to Gordon so as to add removable electrodes to the device of Gordon.
+- KSM language: "high probability of success," TBD

 ***